John Lewis Speech and Interview

 Negotiating Happiness: Managing Peoples’ Predictably Irrational “Focusing Illusions” - Part 1

-The Natural History of Negotiation and Mediation: The Evolution of Negotiative Behaviors, Rituals and Approaches (updated)
+The Natural History of Negotiation and Mediation: The Evolution of Negotiative Behaviors, Rituals, and Approaches

 Negotiating With Wild Things - A Tribute to Maurice Sendak